TL;DR

 - Scrutinise the Quote: When you receive a quote for private health cover, it must specify the hospital list it is based on.
 Don't just look at the price; look for names like "Expert Choice" (Bupa) or "Guided Hospital Choices" (AXA).

 - Ask Your Broker Directly: The simplest way to get a definitive answer is to ask.
-A specialist PMI broker, like WeCovr, will check the network for you.
-You can simply say, "It's essential that my local Nuffield hospital in Cambridge is included," and we will filter the options to guarantee that.
+A WeCovr specialist or one of our broker partners will check the network for you.
+You can simply say, "It's essential that my local Nuffield hospital in Cambridge is included," and we will filter the options to assurance that.

 - Read the Policy Documents: Before you finalise your purchase, you'll receive the policy wording and a guide that includes the full hospital list.
 Take a moment to check it for your preferred Nuffield Health location.

-Insider Adviser Tip: A common mistake is choosing the cheapest policy available online without checking the hospital list.
+Insider Adviser Tip: A common mistake is choosing the lower-cost policy available online without checking the hospital list.
 These "entry-level" plans often use restricted lists.
-You might save £10 a month, only to find out the convenient, high-quality Nuffield hospital down the road is not an option when you need it.
+You might potentially reduce £10 a month, only to find out the convenient, high-quality Nuffield hospital down the road is not an option when you may need it.

 Major UK Insurers and Their Relationship with Nuffield Health